-- 4.10.
+4.10.
 The Dean will update the Formal Complaints Database with information pertaining to an appeal, e.g. a copy of the appellant's application; any meeting or investigation notes and the formal response to the student.
-If not satisfied with the decision and/or process followed, the appellant may request their appeal be considered by the Chief Executive. - 4.11.
-The Office of the Dean will submit a report related to the Reviews of an Academic Decisions to the Academic Board biannually.
+If not satisfied with the decision and/or process followed, the appellant may request their appeal be considered by the Chief Executive.